daveLambrusco/interviews_and_learning/Docker.md

 ### Bind mounts

 **Bind mounts** allow you to **mount a specific file or directory from your host machine** into a container.
 Unlike Docker-managed volumes, bind mounts give you **direct control** over the exact path on the host.
+They are a commonly used feature, especially in **development environments** and certain production use cases where direct access to host files is needed.

 #### Syntax Example